FusionAuth/fusionauth-site/site/_posts/2022-06-22-what-is-scim.md

 ## What does SCIM let you do?

-At a high level, supporting SCIM allows you to provision and de-provision (add and remove) users and groups from your identity systems.
-When a new user is added to one system, that user's details can fan out to other systems with have their own datastores.
+At a high level, supporting SCIM allows you to provision and deprovision (add and remove) users and groups from your identity systems.
+When a new user is added to one system, that user's details can fan out to other systems with their own datastores.

 An example would be when a new developer is added to an HR system, they can be added to other systems required to do their job, such as a cloud computing provider, a source control system and a ping-pong tournament management system.